From Keith Richards to Leo Tolstoy: Bruce Springsteen’s list 20 of his favourite books

-Some are your usual affair, such as “You’re hosting a literary dinner with three writers.
+Taking a look through the list of Springsteen’s favourite books of all time, there is most certainly a delicate balance being drawn.
+Some selected titles come from questions which are your usual affair, such as “You’re hosting a literary dinner with three writers.
 Who’s invited?”, to which the Boss answers “Philip Roth, Keith Richards, Tolstoy — and one extra, Bob Dylan.
 A lot of life experience there, and the babbling in different tongues would be wonderful.”

-The questions continue to light the way for us fans to try and understand the Boss’ inner workings.
-They go on, “What’s the last book you read that made you laugh?”, Bruce replies “Richard Ford’s The Lay of the Land.“, as well as, “The last book that made you cry?” with the ‘Born To Run’ singer answers, “Cormac McCarthy’s The Road.”
-There are also mentions of Leo Tolstoy, Dostoyevsky, and Anton Chekov to show that Springsteen liked to challenge himself with his books.
+The questions continue to light the way for us as fans to try and understand the Boss’ inner workings and the mind that created so many of our favourite tracks.
+They go on, “What’s the last book you read that made you laugh?”, Bruce replies “Richard Ford’s The Lay of the Land.“, as well as, “The last book that made you cry?” with the ‘Born To Run’ singer answering, “Cormac McCarthy’s The Road.”
+There are also mentions of legendary Russian novelists Leo Tolstoy, Fyodor Dostoyevsky, and Anton Chekov to show that Springsteen liked to challenge himself with his books.

 It is from these answers that the good people of Open Culture pulled together this list of the 20 mentioned books in the interview.
-You can read the full thing here.
+It’s a reading list that shows off that while The Boss has always been a blue-collar rocker, he knows a good read when he sees one.

 American Pastoral, I Married a Communist and Sabbath’s Theater, by Philip Roth